 Since first airing on Fox in 2003, Arrested Development has established itself as a paragon of depth in television comedy.
 Fans of the show have spent years digging out jokes buried in the background, beneath the narration, within the soundtrack, and everywhere in between.

-Since its triumphant return to Netflix in 2013, viewers have been wondering if and when the series would come back for a fifth season go-around.
-Earlier this year, producer Brian Grazer confirmed on Bill Simmons' podcast that "we're going to do another 17 episodes, so stay tuned for more Arrested Development."
-Today, we take a look at several great examples of foreshadowing hidden within the Bluth family's exploits.
+Since its triumphant return to Netflix in 2013, viewers have been wondering if and when the series would come back for another go-around.
+Earlier this week, executive producer Brian Grazer confirmed to The Wrap that season five is happening.
+To celebrate, here's a look at several great examples of foreshadowing hidden within the Bluth family's exploits.

 1. Hold on, Surely Fünke!